-1. Small Matching Grants, other than Statewide Special Projects, may provide a maximum grant award amount of \$50,000, depending on project type as indicated below.
-There is no minimum request amount.

-2. Small Matching Grant project types:
+- 1. Small Matching Grants, other than Statewide Special Projects, may provide a maximum grant award amount of \$50,000, depending on project type as indicated below.
+There is no minimum request amount. - 2.
+Small Matching Grant project types: - a) Survey projects that identify, document and evaluate historic or archaeological resources, individually or within historic or archaeological districts or areas being investigated for the potential of becoming historic districts or zones, or updating previous surveys (awards up to \$50,000); - b) Planning projects necessary to guide the long term preservation of historic resources or a historic district, including preparation of historic structure reports, condition assessments, architectural drawings and construction documents, predictive modeling, preparation of preservation or management plans, and design or preservation guidelines.
+Planning activities on historic Religious

-- a) Survey projects that identify, document, and evaluate historic or archaeological resources within historic or archaeological districts or areas being investigated for the potential of becoming historic districts or zones, or updating previous surveys (awards up to \$50,000); - b) Planning projects to prepare historic structures report, condition assessment, predictive modeling, preparation of preservation or management plans, design or preservation guidelines and such, necessary to guide the long term preservation of a historic resource or historic district (awards up to \$50,000); - c) National Register Nomination projects that prepare a nomination to the National Register of Historic Places for an individual Historic Property or a nomination for a historic or archaeological district, or a thematic or multiple resource group nomination (awards up to \$50,000); - d) Education and Publication projects aimed at increasing public understanding and awareness of the importance of historical and archaeological resources and their preservation, either in general or for specific sites, properties, or collections.
-This may include proposals such as walking tours brochures, education material for school children, interpretive signage, videos illustrating historic preservation principles, and educational apps related to the history of Florida's historical and archaeological resources (awards up to \$50,000); - e) Main Street projects, including a one-time, competitive start-up grant to newly designated Florida Main Street communities pursuant to Chapter 1A-36, F.A.C. (awards \$25,000), and a one-time competitive re-start grant for Florida Main Street communities that have been inactive for more than ten years and meet the requirements of Chapter 1A-36, F.A.C., to return to active program status (awards \$20,000).
-Main Street start-up and re-start grants can be used to cover salaries of Executive Director, consultants, or other key personnel that will aid the program in its inception and/or to identify and establish priorities, projects, and planning; - f) Historical Marker projects to assist eligible applicants with the acquisition of state Historical Markers for which texts (monolingual or bilingual) have been approved by the State Historical Marker Council prior to applying for the grant.
-The historic marker shall not be purchased until the grant is awarded and the Grant Award Agreement is executed (awards up to \$950 for single-sided markers and up to \$1,100 for double sided markers); and - g) Statewide Special Projects, which address one or more statewide historic preservation needs identified by the Division.
-Applications for these projects are solicited by the Division within the regular grant cycle announcement.

-3. Florida Certified Local Governments (CLGs) in good standing are eligible to compete for a minimum of 10% of the annual federal Historic Preservation Fund apportionment received by the Division from the National Park Service.
+Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades (awards up to \$50,000);

+- c) National Register Nomination projects that prepare a nomination to the National Register of Historic Places for an individual Historic Property or a nomination for a historic or archaeological district or a thematic or multiple resource group nomination.
+The resource(s) or proposed district must have been determined eligible for the National Register of Historic Places by the Division prior to applying for the grant.
+Preparation of National Historic Landmark designation nominations shall not be allowable for Small Matching grant funding (awards up to \$50,000); - d) Heritage Education projects aimed at increasing public understanding and awareness of the history of Florida and the importance of its historical and archaeological resources and their preservation, either in general or for specific sites, properties or collections.
+This may include proposals such as walking tours brochures, education material for school children, interpretive signage, videos illustrating historic preservation principles, small educational exhibits, preservation of historical records through digitization and educational apps related to the history of Florida and/or its historical and archaeological resources.
+Exhibits must not be permanently affixed to the building (awards up to \$50,000); - e) Historical Marker projects to assist eligible applicants with the acquisition of state Historical Markers for which texts (monolingual or bilingual) have been approved by the State Historical Marker Council prior to applying for the grant.
+The historic marker shall not be purchased until the grant is awarded and the Grant Award Agreement is executed (awards up to \$1,050 for single-sided markers and up to \$1,210 for double sided markers); and - f) Statewide Special Projects, which address one or more statewide historic preservation needs identified by the Division.
+Applications for these projects are solicited by the Division within the regular grant cycle announcement. - 3.
+Florida Certified Local Governments in good standing are eligible to compete for a minimum of 10% of the annual federal Historic Preservation Fund apportionment received by the Division from the National Park Service.
 Good standing shall mean that they have a current board, have been meeting at least four times a year and have been providing an annual report to the Division.
-These federal CLG subgrants are awarded only for Survey, Planning, and National Register Nomination projects.
+These federal CLG subgrants are awarded only for Survey, Planning and National Register Nomination projects.

 When applying for federal funds, a CLG Applicant Organization shall apply only for Survey, Planning and National Register Nomination projects.
-CLGs may also submit a separate application for another project type (such as Education and Publication) to compete for state funds.
+CLGs may also submit a separate application for another project type (Heritage Education or Historical Marker projects) to compete for state funds.
 However, no more than two (2) grant applications, one for federal funding and one for state funding, may be submitted under a single application deadline.